 SUBSTITUTE.
-Any member of a team's roster who is not listed as a starting player; a starting player who re-enters the game; or a FLEX who enters the lineup on offense.
+Any member of a team's roster who is not listed as a starting player; any player who re-enters the game; the DP when the DP plays defense for the FLEX; or the FLEX when the FLEX plays offense for the DP.